Margherita Guidacci

+Margherita Guidacci ([marɡeˈriːta ɡwiˈdattʃi]; 25 April 1921 – 19 June 1992) was an Italian poet.

+Early life and career

-Margherita Guidacci (April 25, 1921 – June 19, 1992), was an Italian poet born in Florence, Italy.
-She graduated from the University of Florence in 1943 and traveled to England and Ireland in 1947.
+Born in Florence, Guidacci graduated from the University of Florence in 1943 and traveled to England and Ireland in 1947.

-Guidacci married the sociologist Lucca Pinna in 1949, and they moved to Rome in 1957.
-The poet taught English language and literature at the Liceo Scientifico Cavour for ten years, from 1965 to 1975.
+After moving to Rome upon marriage, the poet taught English language and literature at the Liceo scientifico Cavour for ten years, from 1965 to 1975.
+Guidacci obtained the libera docenza ("free teaching") in the English language and literature in 1972, and from 1975 to 1981, she taught English and American Literature at the University of Macerata and the College of Maria Assunta attached to the Vatican.

-Literary style
+Poetry and translations

 The poetry of Margherita Guidacci is deeply spiritual but not in the religious sense.
 Rather her poems include profound sentiments and a view of life as a search for regeneration and resurrection from death.
 Guidacci regarded life as a passage and its desolation and pain a means toward transformation beyond death.